 Ripe Green Mango+Masaledar Tawa Jeera Aloo

 Slit green ripe mango vertically.
-The pieces should be long enough.
-Do not remove the mango skin.
+Keep pieces long enough and do not remove the skin.
 Now sprinkle salt & red chilli powder.
 Mix and serve it with spicy potatoes.

 The above mentioned are a few masaledar methods to eat jeera aloo.
 You can also try them with the dum aloo recipe.
 I bet you will enjoy it.